Batch Inference is Scaling, But It Doesn't Have to Be Scary

 - Running OCR with Ray Data and Ray Serve: Ray Serve is the Ray ecosystem’s library for optimized inference, and we use it here to increase the throughput, though we add another layer, potentially adding more tracing and debugging challenges in production.

-Results: We saw approximately 0.22 pages / second of throughput per deployed GPU.
+Results: We saw approximately 0.22 pages / second per deployed GPU.
 These led to roughly comparable throughput, and the choice to use Ray is entirely up to your team’s familiarity with it.
-Kubetorch is usable out of the box with Ray, so experimentation is easy.

 In dollar terms: about $1 / 1000 pages of arbitrarily complex document extraction.
 This is a 10x improvement against the Google Cloud Document APIs for structured extraction and a 30x improvement against their invoice parser.
 The cloud offerings for Azure and AWS are priced identically.